Last Updated on

 Since World War II, American breeders have focused more on looks, while European breeders have focused more on function.
 As a result, American German Shepherds often have more health problems and shorter lifespans.

-The third-most-popular dog in the United States is the Golden Retriever.
+The third-most-popular dog breed in the United States is the Golden Retriever.
 This dog has a goofy, happy-go-lucky personality and a need to please their people.
 They’re a popular breed for families with kids since Goldens are so gentle.

 Golden Retrievers come in “golden” coat colors ranging in shade from white or cream to dark red.
 Their medium length hair sheds quite a bit and is straight or wavy.
 Their fur can become tangled, especially behind their ears.